mmbman/Katagiri/1984-03-24-Mindfulness-Talk-4.md

 But in the usual life in this human society, we don’t take advantage of human activity like this.
 We don’t do it.
 When you wash your face, [you] just wash your face.
 That’s it, you know?
 No meaning.

 Apparently [whether it’s] you washing your face or another person washing their face, almost everyone does the same thing.
 But the quality is completely different.
 And also you can manifest your life in a completely different way from others.
 It’s not a matter of discussion, you know?
 Because creating the world, creating life is always going [on] right now, right here.
 Every day you have to do it.
 How to wash your face?
 Wash your face just like a bird bathing in the lake?
-[That is] also washing your face; it’s not different from [the washing of the face] by buddhas and by Dogen.
-Dogen’s washing of face, Buddha’s patriarchs did it in the same way as we do.
+[That is] also washing your face; it’s not different from [the washing of the face] by buddhas and by Dōgen.
+Dōgen’s washing of face, Buddha’s patriarchs did it in the same way as we do.
 Or a bird bathing in the lake – same thing.
 But quite different!

-Anyway, that’s why Dogen Zenji says, “Studying in such a manner.”
+Anyway, that’s why Dōgen Zenji says, “Studying in such a manner.”
 We have to study, observe, contemplate, and research our life in this way.
 That is called deepening your life.
 Not seeing your life in the flat dimension.
 Seeing your life in the flat dimension, that life is very realistic, reasonable – but very thin.
 Not so deep.

 #### 1 - 13:24

-So Dogen Zenji first says like this, “Studying in such a manner, ...”, and,
+So Dōgen Zenji first says like this, “Studying in such a manner, ...”, and,

 > ... in the time of demons-becoming-buddha we subdue demons and make buddha with demons.

 Well, this is a big question for you.

 Because *demons-becoming-buddha*, that one word, means demons are not demons, demons are buddha.
 Completely beyond the sense of purity or impurity – anyway demons, buddha.
-That’s why Dogen Zenji uses one word. *Demons-becoming-buddha* means demon is exactly buddha, buddha is demon.
+That’s why Dōgen Zenji uses one word. *Demons-becoming-buddha* means demon is exactly buddha, buddha is demon.
 Exactly one.
 No gap, no space between.
 So that’s why it’s one word.

 “In the time” means everything: tape recorder becoming buddha.
 Tape recorder is buddha, floor is buddha, your nail is also buddha, your hair is buddha.
 So that is [that] the presence of your hair is “*hair-being*.”
 Hair-being is great opportunity of manifestation of buddha.